 Chief Financial Officer

-Brian joined the Chamber in March 2013.
+Brian Rowe is Chief Financial Officer for The Chamber.
+He joined The Chamber in March 2013.

 Justin joined the Chamber team in 2011 and has served in his current capacity as chief of staff since 2014.
 His previous work experience in the retail and service industries, communications and administrative support for small businesses, accounting and communications support with The University of North Carolina at Chapel Hill, and running a local non-profit make him a well-rounded resource for our community.
 He is most excited to see businesses, organizations, and individuals collaborating to meet community needs and make this an even better place to live, work, and play.